 The Family

 Mom and Dad Jyoti and Kabir are introduced as a perfectly happy family unit alongside their two young children Janki and Druv.
-Dad comes out as an early contender as Father of the Year as well as a digital Macguyver and teenager sleuth champion.
-Mom is singled out as someone who likes carbs but is also a touch strict when it come to the welfare of their brood.
+Dad comes out as an early contender as Father of the Year and a digital Macguyver and teenager sleuth champion.
+Mom is singled out as someone who likes carbs but is also a touch strict when it comes to the welfare of their brood.

 The audience is treated to a pivotal journey for a boy and his goldfish and a very Bollywood scene of the family frolicking in a pool fully clothed.
 Whatever the case, there is enough build-up in the first quarter to care about these people, they seem nice.
 So when they head out to a coffee shop and a random stranger buys Kabir a cup of tea, nothing is untoward to suggest anything sinister in this family’s future.